bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 The reason behind this design decision is not given by the GO doc but can be guessed.
 First, there are no compelling reasons for the GO team to implement the feature.
 Second, by supporting it, the compiler would be more complex than it is now.

-### nonlocal goto is used by the standard GO library
+### Non-local goto is used by the standard GO library

 In the Go standard library "json," encodeState's method marshal recovers from a jsonError panic.
 This panic is not fabricated to stop the program; it intends to break out of nested loops of marshaling different fields.